Aujeszky's Disease - Pseudorabies in cats

-Aujeszky’s disease (AD) is caused by suid herpesvirus 1, belonging to the genus Varicellovirus in the subfamily Alphaherpesvirinae, family Herpesviridae, order Herpesvirales.
+Aujeszky’s disease (AD) is caused by suid herpesvirus 1 (Aujeszky’s Disease Virus – ADV – or Pseudorabiesvirus – PRV), belonging to the genus Varicellovirus in the subfamily Alphaherpesvirinae, family Herpesviridae, order Herpesvirales.

 Cats are infected with ADV mainly through the ingestion of raw pork, particularly of lungs or other offal.
 Transmission can also be indirect, without contacts, following viral excretion by pigs.
-In connection with an AD outbreak in sheep, cat cases have been also observed (Henderson et al., 1995).
+In connection with an AD outbreak in sheep, cases in cats have been also observed (Henderson et al., 1995).

-The disease was eliminated from the domestic pig populations of several European countries; presently, there is no appreciable risk of ADV transmission to cats.
-However, in wild boar populations, ADV infection may be prevalent in Western European countries, and AD is still sporadically observed in hunting dogs.
+The disease has been eliminated from the domestic pig populations of several European countries; there the risk for cats to catch the infection is low.
+However, in wild boar populations, ADV infection can still be prevalent in various European countries, and AD is sporadically observed in hunting dogs.

 The virus enters via the oral route and replicates in tonsillar and pharyngeal tissues.
-It then spreads through the central nervous system via the cranial nerves and is excreted with oral and nasal secretions.
-However, this excretion has no epidemiological consequences, since the virus is not transmitted by cats.
-Histology shows a non-purulent encephalitis (Fig. 1).
+It then spreads through the central nervous system via the cranial nerves and is excreted after experimental infection for the first two or three days post inoculation via oral and nasal secretions (Hagemoser et al., 1980).
+However, this excretion has no epidemiological consequences, since virus transmission by cats has never observed.

-This disease was encountered only sporadically, mainly in urban areas where cats were fed pig offal.
+This feline disease was encountered only sporadically, mainly when cats were fed pig offal.
 As in dogs, the incubation period is short, no longer than 2 to 4 days.
 The infection causes an acute encephalitis, with excitation and hypersalivation as the initial clinical signs.
-The cat presents with anorexia, sometimes with intense pruritus, which leads to lesions due to scratching and self-mutilation.
-More copious salivation ensues, the nervous signs become more pronounced, lack of coordination ensues and finally results in paralysis.
-When this clinical picture is observed, it may be mistaken for rabies.
+Infected cats present with anorexia, sometimes with intense pruritus, which leads to lesions due to scratching and self-mutilation.
+A similar picture was also seen in the Iberian lynx (Masot et al., 2017).
+More copious salivation ensues, the nervous signs become more pronounced, cats show lack of coordination and finally paralysis.
+When this clinical picture is observed, it can be mistaken for rabies.
 However, cats that develop AD are rarely aggressive, and disease progression is more rapid than in rabies.
 The outcome is invariably fatal, within 12 to 48 hours after onset of the clinical signs (Maes et al., 1987).

-A PCR for the detection of ADV in pigs can be used on brain and lung tissue homogenates from cats.
-However, when encephalitis is seen in cats, and pseudorabies is suspected, the differential diagnosis with rabies must always be performed.
+PCR for the detection of ADV in pigs can be used on brain and lung tissue homogenates from cats.

 AD disease management